marioncaum/Stage-Repport-2017/README.md

 ### Examples
 python network_8.py float32 500 1000 <br />
 python network_8.py float64 500 1000
+### Results of the training
+The results of the different networks are saved in the file named maxout_best.pkl.
+To see the accuracy you can use the program named print_monitor.py that is located in the pylearn2/scripts/ repertory of pylearn2 repertory.

 ## How to run network_9.py ?
+This program have to be executed on GPU.
+To run this program on GPU, create a file named .theanorc and write the two following lines in this file :<br />
+[global]<br />
+device = gpu
 ### Comand Line
 python network_9.py [format]
 ### Format